yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

     * Filters offer a very significant performance advantage by allowing processing to end in the middle of iterating through the data.
     * Even when the entire data set is processed, a single filter will slightly outperform an iterator.
     * Multiple filters have some overhead; make sure to write good filters.
+  * The ForkJoinPool
+    * The ForkJoinPool class should be used for recursive, divide-andconquer algorithms.
+    * Make the effort to determine the best point at which the recursion of tasks in the algorithm should cease.
+Creating too many tasks can hurt performance, but too few tasks will also hurt performance if the tasks do not take the same amount of time.
+    * Features in Java 8 that use automatic parallelization will use a common instance of the ForkJoinPool class.
+You may need to adjust the default size of that common instance.